TrellixVulnTeam/hither_U4DF/doc/job-cache.md

 has already been computed; if it has, the cached result will be returned instead of redoing the computation.

 By default, hither does not cache failing jobs.
-But if you want to remember that a job through an exception, then you can set `cache_failing=True` in the constructor of the job cache as follows:
+But if you want to remember that a job threw an exception, then you can set `cache_failing=True` in the constructor of the job cache as follows:

 ```python
 jc = hi.JobCache(use_tempdir=True, cache_failing=True)